Sexting in Suburbia: Plot

 Disgusted by her mother's actions as well as her lack of remorse and refusal to take any responsibility for driving Dina to suicide, Skylar takes the family car and runs away, but crashes into a tree shortly after while angrily texting Patricia "I will never forgive you" after her mother sent her a message begging forgiveness.
-Patricia is later arrested for possession of child pornography.
+Patricia is at the same time arrested by the police for her involvement in regards of child pornography.

 Rachel visits Skylar in the hospital, where it is revealed that she may be paralyzed from the waist down permanently.
 Patricia asks if Rachel came to gloat, but Rachel apologizes that Patricia is going through what she went through, that she found Dina as a threat to Skylar's success and that their friendship was not real as it was before.
 She promises to pray for Skylar's recovery, but vows to see Patricia in court and ensure that she is punished for what she did to Dina.
 Rachel then leaves as Patricia breaks down in tears.

 Rachel is shown recording a video diary of her own, wondering if her quest to understand what Dina went through has made any difference.
 Claire visits her house and asks Rachel to come with her to the school because she has a surprise.
 Rachel enters the packed auditorium where Claire gives a passionate speech about bullying and the deadly consequences of it.
 She goes on to say that Dina was bullied to death and that her suicide was the fault of everyone who not only participated in the bullying itself, but those who allowed it to continue instead of stopping it (including herself).
 Starting with her and Mark, the other students then give up their cell phones for the rest of the semester and vow to prevent further bullying at the school.
 The movie ends with Rachel watching one of Dina's earlier video diaries with Claire.